InfuseAI/primehub-site/docs/getting_started/install_primehub.md

      primehub modules/charts/primehub
    ```

-   > In the first time installation, it may take longer time to pull image.
+   > In the first time installation, it may take a longer time to pull images.
 You can add `--timeout 1800` to change the default timeout duration.

-2. Label the nodes which can be assignned for jupyterhub servers
+2. Label the nodes which can be assigned for jupyterhub servers

    ```
    kubectl label node component=singleuser-server --all